kono10/mydocker/1_simplie_image/README.md

 docker run <tag>

 ```
-* version may be latest for the most recent version
+* version may be "latest" for the most recent version
 * -t add a tag to the image, can use that tag id to docker run <tag id>

 ## Create docker image